Social Studies - 3rd Grade

 Standards/Learning Goals:

-Ohio’s Learning Standards in Social Studies are comprised of 4 strands: History, Geography, Government, and Economics.
+Ohio’s Learning Standards in Social Studies consist of 4 strands: History, Geography, Government, and Economics.
 The content statements listed below state what students should learn and understand in each discipline.

 1st Quarter - History